 FORMAT: Alternating group and individual supervision.

 COST: Supervision is a flat fee of $65/hour.

 - Supervision on site or off site considerations.
 When you are hired for your first counseling position, that position may include clinical supervision.
 I choose to have an off-site supervisor when I worked in substance abuse treatment for two years.
 Why?
 There is a dual relationship.
 Also, because I wanted to have security, control, and be confident that no matter what happened with my position there would be no issues surrounds my documentation of hours.
 The on job supervisor’s responsibility is to prioritize the company.
-I had two supervisors on site and off site and both were an asset in my development.
-My off-site supervisor experience was vast compared being concentrated in the substance abuse field.
+I had two supervisors on-site and off site and both were an asset in my development.
+My off-site supervisor experience was vast compared to being concentrated in the substance abuse field.